Errors and Warnings¶

 %Warning-REDEFMACRO: example.v:3:20: Redefining existing define: 'DUP', with different value: 'def1' example.v:1:20: ...
 Location of previous definition, with value: 'def2'

 The best solution is to use a different name for the second macro.
-If this is not possible, add a undef to indicate the code is overriding the value.
+If this is infeasible, add an undef to indicate that the code overriding the value.
 This will express the intent and should avoid future warnings on any linting tool:

 `define DUP def1 //... `undef DUP //<--- Repaired `define DUP def2